Nigerian Investment Promotion Commission: Origin

-The commission was established to enhance Nigeria’s investment climate, attract foreign investments and deviate from oil as the major growth rate of the Nigerian economy.
+The commission was established to enhance Nigeria's investment climate, attract foreign investments and deviate from oil as the major growth rate of the Nigerian economy.
 Nigerian President, Olusegun Aremu Obasanjo appointed a former Minister for Commerce, Mustapha Bello as the pioneer Executive Secretary/CEO of the Commission, as well as Felix Ohiwerei, as the Chair of the Governing Board.

-Mission and functions

-NIPC’s role is designed to proactively promote Nigeria as an investment haven, and to stimulate foreign direct investments, as FDI’s aid a Nation’s development.
-The functions of the Commission include;